aerogear/aerogear-unifiedpush-server/README.md

 #### Registration of an installation, for an Android device:

-For now, perform HTTP from Android to register the "MobileVariantInstance".
+For now, perform HTTP from Android to register the "Installation".
 Here is a _CURL_ example for how to perform the registration:

 ```
-curl -u "{MobileVariantID}:{secret}"
+curl -u "{variantID}:{secret}"
    -v -H "Accept: application/json" -H "Content-type: application/json"
    -X POST
    -d '{